gaurikapoplai21/Microsoft-Engage-2021/README.md

 | node          | 12.16.1       |
 | Python        | 3.7.3         |

+# Tech Stack

+### Front-end : React.js
+redux, axios, react-hooks, react-bootstrap, material-ui

+### Back-end : Python
+flask, smtplib, pymongo

+### Database : MongoDB Atlas

 # Note
-1. Internet connectivity should be present while testing otherwise the mails can't be sent.
+1. Internet connectivity should be present while testing even locally because MongoDB atlas is used for database and smtplib also reqquires internet connectivity.
-2. Credentials for sending mails are stored as environment variables in the system.
-For testing locally, the .env file has been provided in the extra documents.
+2. Credentials for sending mails,database connections strings are stored as environment variables in the system.
+For testing locally, the .env file has been provided in the extra documents (through the submission portal).
+This is because a .env file must not be included in a repository.
+The .env file provided should be placed inside
+`(server)` folder.
+(Same directory as server.py)